jenkinsci/promoted-builds-plugin/README.md

 <a name="PromotedBuildsPlugin-Usage"></a>
 # Usage

-To use this plugin, look for the "Promote builds when..." checkbox, on the Job-configuration page.
+To use this plugin, look for the "Purecloud Promotions..." checkbox, on the Job-configuration page.
 Define one or a series of promotion processes for the job.